 As 2020 comes to an end, it is critical that Solo 401(k) owners understand when and how to make their 2020 contributions.
 There are three important deadlines you must know if you have a Solo 401(k) or if you plan to set one up still in 2020.
 A Solo 401(k) is a retirement plan for small business owners or self-employed persons who have no other full-time employees other than partners or a spouse.
-It can be fully self-directed into real estate, LLCs, or other alternative investments, and allows the owner/participants to contribute up to $57,000 per year (far more and faster than any IRA).
+It can be fully self-directed into real estate, LLCs, private funds, cryptocurrency, or other alternative investments, and allows the owner/participants to contribute up to $57,000 per year (far more than any IRA).
 For 2020 contributions, the employee maximum is $19,500, and the employer’s maximum is $37,500 for a total of $57,000.
 As I outlined in my prior article on Entrepreneur, the limits for 2021 increase to $58,000.

 2020 Contributions Can Be Made in 2021